lead service lines

 Public Utilities Committee -

-City Council approved borrowing up to $1,835,579 through a sewer rate-backed loan (Wisconsin Clean Water Fund) at a stated 2.475% interest rate for sewer utility improvements.
+City Council approved up to $1,835,579 in rate-backed loan borrowing for sewer utility improvements through the Wisconsin Clean Water Fund at a stated 2.475% interest rate.

 City Council -

-The council vote on the sewer borrowing resolution was 8-0 and it passed.
+The council vote on the sewer utility borrowing was 8-0 and it passed.

 City Council -

-The bond-funded work described included sanitary sewer replacements (Harbor, 16th, and Emmet), lead service sanitary laterals, and pipe-lining (sewer rehab technique) in various locations.
+The borrowing-funded work described included sanitary sewer replacements (Harbor, 16th, and Emmet), lead-related sanitary lateral work, and pipe-lining (a sewer rehab technique) in various locations.

 City Council -

-Agenda materials stated the sewer borrowing is payable solely from sewer system revenues and is not general city borrowing.
+The agenda materials stated the borrowing would be repaid from sewer system revenues and is not backed by property taxes.

 City Council -

-City Council passed a $2,437,152.60 award to Mammoth Construction LLC for Contract 2-2026 (Lateral Replacement Program) covering lead water service and sanitary lateral replacement work in scattered locations on the near north side.
+City Council passed a contract award for Contract 2-2026 (Lateral Replacement Program) to Mammoth Construction LLC for $2,437,152.60 for lead water service and sanitary lateral replacement work in scattered locations on the near north side.

 City Council -